thibaultduponchelle/messy-perl-ci-workflows/README.md

 #### Limits

+There is **no limit for public repositories** if you built too much it will queue and or fail (github will answer HTTP 429 too many requests).
+But you have to really build a lot...
+I have an [alien-ci repo](https://github.com/thibaultduponchelle/aliens-ci) that have more than 200 workflows that used to "build on push" in the past then it produced about 2000 builds during less than a week (and build duration is often > 10 mins...
+It's alien modules boy !)

-There is a limit in how much github actions you can run on private repositories.
+There is a small limit in how much github actions you can run on *private repositories* (for free).
 It's a matter of storage and run duration.
 The duration depends the platform (linux is cheap, windows is less, and macos is very expensive).

 ![ghactionslimits](ghactionslimits.png)